jamesgrams/guystation/README.md

 Here are some recommendedations to make your experience better on Ubuntu.
 1. Disable screen lock in settings
 2. Use a Bluetooth adapater and install Bluetooth Manager (`sudo apt-get install blueman`)
+    * This is good for initially pariring your controller.
 3. For Wii/Wii U Controllers use xwiimote (`sudo apt-get install xwiimote`)
 4. To map controller buttons to keyboard keys, use [Antimicro](https://github.com/AntiMicro/antimicro).
     * To build on Ubuntu, in addition to followin the instructions in the project's README, you will need the following libraries: